 If you follow these simple steps and instructions from your flight instructors in no time, you will become a good pilot.

-However, always remember a smart pilot is always learning.
+However, always remember an intelligent pilot is always learning.
 Flying is fun and comes with a big responsibility.

-If you are knowledgeable of what you are doing during your flights, you will learn quicker, and flying an airplane will seem very simple to you.
+If you know what you are doing during your flights, you will learn quicker, and flying an airplane will seem very simple.

-You will be more comfortable with the aircraft control, and you will not be fatigued after your flight.
+You will be more comfortable with the aircraft control and will not be fatigued after your flight.
 As a result, you will enable yourself to fly more often every week.

-If you have the opportunity to fly more often than most students, you will be able to finish your flying hours quicker than others.
+If you can fly more often than most students, you will be able to finish your flying hours quicker than others.

-During the early stages of flight training, it is very common to be stressed.
+During the early stages of flight training, it is pervasive to be stressed.

-Reasoning that the student is unaware of the environment he/she is flying, failure to utilizing all the provided instruments will cause extra pressure.
+Because the student is unaware of the environment they are flying, failure to utilize all the provided instruments will cause extra pressure.

-These kinds of things occur due to a lack of knowledge and not studying enough.
+These things occur due to a lack of knowledge and not studying enough.

-Or not revising to correct your mistakes from your previous flights.
+Or you are not revising to correct your mistakes from your previous flights.

-As I have mentioned earlier, feeling overwhelmed by operating the airplane in the air is typical for new pilot students.
+As I have mentioned earlier, feeling overwhelmed by operating an airplane in the air is typical for new pilot students.